 Bo McDonald: And it was hard for me to do that because, look at us, we were a profitable business, we were growing.
 I couldn’t imagine how could it get any better than that, and fear and task saturation were the two things that came out in every category that we talked about.
 And fast forward 10 years, still fear.
 There’s still a lot of fear in the decisions I make.

 But when I took ego out of it, I know one of the big things, that really held me back was doing a lot of the work myself.
 I really started trusting the employees because we started hiring better.
 We started really getting a great culture and not just the let’s have a pizza party on Fridays culture, but the culture of now almost 20 employees who buy into what we do.

 They care about what we do.
 Some of the comments I hear from the staff, especially the new employees are, I’ve never been anywhere like this where everyone really gets along and has each other’s back and for them to come in and recognize that is huge.

 That’s all I can sum it up with, and I’ll be darned if we still don’t have those clients today and they’re happier than ever and probably more happier because they have some of my team members who can give them more time.
-And one of the things that you warned me about and in that planning session, as I start getting the task saturation off, what am I going to fill my time with a where’s that self worth going to come from?
-And my self worth came from the tasks that made me feel good.
+And one of the things that you warned me about in that planning session, as I start getting the task saturation off, what am I going to fill my time with a where’s that self-worth going to come from?
+And my self-worth came from the tasks that made me feel good.